 Curtis M. Kularski

-I am a graduate student at UNC Charlotte.
-I am in my second year of a sociology M.A. program and my first year of an Information Technology M.S. program.
-I am also a student in Cognitive Science, but I couldn’t begin to tell you my status in that program.
+I am a doctoral student at UNC Charlotte.
+I hold a Master of Arts in Ethics & Applied Philosophy and graduate certificates in Cognitive Science and Gender & Sexuality Studies.
 I open with an overview of my academic life not only because it is presently the center of my focus, but also because it is a model for the way my life has shaped itself.
 I live in multiple directions at once (spherically, perhaps) and I am constantly putting myself into multiple activities at the same time.
 I find that crossing the traditional boundaries of the disciplines makes me more able to execute each of the others more effectively.

 Adding to my academic life there are my hobbies, most of which I would classify as artistic.
 I enjoy film photography, digital photography (HDR, macro, astro, long-exposure), ceramics (wheel throwing), website developing (PHP, HTML) and some light programming (C#).
 My interdisciplinary approach is visible between my hobbies as well.
 One of my major programming projects is an application that allows me to record information about film exposures and then later embed that information in the ExIf header of the scanned files of each negative (http://exif35.pcfire.net).